-Stage 1: Data Validation (see Section 3)
+Stage 1: Data Verification (see Section 3)

-- 2.8 In the data validation stage, we use a tool called the data landing platform (DLP) to collate the input data required to feed our risk and investment models..
-This is sourced from our member companies or developed ourselves in conjunction with them.
+In the data verification stage, we use a tool called the data landing platform (DLP) to collate the input data required to feed our investment model.
+This is sourced from our member companies or developed in conjunction with them.
 The input data is checked before it is submitted to the DLP by the organisation that developed it.
-In the main this data falls into two categories: - Information used to identify the planning challenges (i.e. data that enables us to identify the problem) - Information on potential options that could be used to meet the planning challenges [i.e. data on our options to solve the problem).
+In the main this data falls into two categories:

+- Information used to identify the planning challenges (i.e. data that enables us to identify the problem) - Information on potential options that could be used to meet the planning challenges [i.e. data on options to solve the problem).